qf-love-you/sky-of-city/README.md

 import keyboard as kb
 import pygame
-from PyQt5 import QtWidgets, QtCore, QtGui
+from PyQt5 import QtWidgets, QtCore, QtGui import var

 ----------------------------------------------------------
 Side effects and drawbacks:
-1. There will be a gap between the player's first and second movements
-2. There are some issues with the monster's pathfinding mechanism
+1. There are some issues with the monster's pathfinding mechanism
-3. Mac players may have some differences
+2. Mac players may have some differences
-4. Only users who shift between Chinese and English keys can enjoy the option of not manually switching between Chinese and English keys
+3. Only users who shift between Chinese and English keys can enjoy the option of not manually switching between Chinese and English keys
-5. This game cannot be saved (temporary)
+4. This game cannot be saved (temporary)
-6. There may be some unknown issues for the author, thank you for raising them to me!
+5. There may be some unknown issues for the author, thank you for raising them to me!

 ----------------------------------------------------------
 Info1: Wave number: 11, difficulty level is 5 stars (highly recommended for this map)